 | Lovable | Polished, deployable web apps built from a conversation | Non-technical comms and marketing teams | Built for sites and focused apps, not large complex software |

-| Bolt | Fast, shareable prototypes; full-stack builds in the browser | Teams that want a working demo quickly | More developer-leaning than Lovable |
+| Bolt | Fast, shareable prototypes; full-stack browser builds | Teams that want a working demo quickly | More developer-leaning than Lovable |

 | Replit | Apps that will grow into ongoing software, including mobile | Projects with a real engineering future | The most developer-flavored of the four |

-| v0 | UI and component generation in modern design systems | Developers and design teams working in React | Often a step inside a build, not a finished site |
+| v0 | UI and component generation in modern design systems | Developers and design teams in React | Often a step inside a build, not a finished site |

-How GEO Changes AI Website Builders
+How GEO changes AI website builders

-AI app builders make it trivial to publish web pages.
-That is the point — and it is also the problem.
+This is the section most coverage of these tools misses entirely.
+AI app builders make it trivial to publish web pages — and that is also the problem.
 When every team can ship a microsite in an hour, the web fills with AI-generated pages.
 Simply existing on the web stops being a differentiator.

 Lovable builds the front end fast.
 It does not, on its own, decide whether that front end is structured the way these systems read, trust, and quote.
 That is GEO — Generative Engine Optimization — and it is a separate discipline from building the page.
+The operational rule: build with Lovable, structure for GEO.
+A campaign page that never gets cited did not fail because it was built too fast.
+It failed because speed was the entire strategy.
+(Deeper: How AI-Generated Landing Pages Affect SEO and GEO.)

 Risks

 Hallucinations.
 AI-generated code can include logic that looks correct and is not.
 Test every form, every link, every interactive element before launch.
-Assume nothing works until you have watched it work.

 Security.
 Anything that collects data — contact forms, media registration, lead-gen — needs a real security review.
 Generated code is not secure by default.

 Broken forms.
 The single most common failure.
 A press contact form that silently fails is worse than no form, because the journalist thinks they reached you.
-Test submissions end to end, every time.

 Scalability.
-These tools are excellent at campaign scale and microsite scale.
+These tools are excellent at campaign and microsite scale.
 A high-traffic, mission-critical property still warrants engineering review before it carries real load.

 Legal and compliance.
 Privacy policy, cookie consent, accessibility statements, data-handling disclosures — generated sites do not produce these for you.
 For regulated industries — financial services, healthcare, public companies — legal review is not optional.